Inspire a new generation to discover science.

 SCS203 Introduction to Aboriginal and Torres Strait Islander Education

-Select 4 curriculum and pedagogy courses associated with your teaching areas (major and minor courses) from:
+Select 4 curriculum and pedagogy courses (48 units) associated with your teaching areas (major and minor courses) from:

 EDU352 Teaching Junior Secondary Science 1